Surrendering a Pet

 Surrendering a Pet to Animal Control

-Animal control will pick up a pet for surrender in the case of an emergency.
-There is a $25 fee for this service.
+Animal control will pick up a pet for surrender in an emergency situation if the animal is sick, injured or aggressive.
+There is a $30 fee for this service.
 Contact dispatch at 402-444-7800, ext.
 1.